Haemato-oncology Bacterial Infections

 This will open the log in page in your default browser, all you will need to do is input an email and make a password, then you will be automatically redirected to the course.

-If you have any issues with accessing the course (or any queries at all during the feedback process) please contact firstname.lastname@example.org.Access Course
+If you have any issues with accessing the course, please contact navin@BSAC.org.uk.

 Dr Louise Sweeney, Consultant Medical Microbiologist, Liverpool